dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

 - SphereF
 - SphereI

-The Box structs are defined by Min and Max Vectors, while Rectangle and Cube are defined by Origin and Size Vectors.
+The Box structs are defined by Min and Max Vectors, while the Rect structs are defined by Origin and Size Vectors.
 These Types **must** be implicitly castable between each other.

 Each type **must** include the following:
 - Intersect functions with both another instance of the type and a point